 To get a taste of the tone of the series, watch the pilot episode Party Up:

-WIC possesses very good overall production value including detailed costumes, and scenes shot in beautiful locales.
-Impressive for an independent project.
+WIC possesses solid overall production value including detailed costumes, gorgeous props, and scenes shot in beautiful locales.

 Make sure to watch the 11-episode first season in high definition.

 My only criticism is the series is fairly dialogue heavy with very little action.
-Some viewers may find the pacing a bit off.
+Some viewers may find the pacing a slow burn.

 However, the teaser trailer for the forthcoming second season has been released, and it seems to promise a lot more action: